-If you fail to fill out and submit a report with the DMV, your driver’s license may be suspended.
+If you fail to fill out and submit a report with the Department of Motor Vehicles, your driver’s license may be suspended.

 However, you do not need to file a report for an accident involving a vehicle owned or leased by the United States, the state of California, any other U.S. state, or a local agency; or for an accident involving a vehicle owned by a school district but driven by a contractor.

-You also do not need to file a report if the accident occurred on your property and either did not involve anyone else or did not cause injury or death.
+You also do not need to file a report if the accident occurred on your property and either did not involve anyone else or did not cause any personal injury or death.

 Reporting a Car Accident to the Police

 You must report an accident to the police within 90 minutes of the crash if someone was injured or killed and you were one of the drivers.
-If police arrive on the scene of the accident, then you can report it to them immediately, and if they file a written report, you generally do not need to file one yourself.
+If law enforcement arrives on the scene of the accident, then you can report it to them immediately, and if they file a written report, you generally do not need to file one yourself.